saezlab/hepatic-microenviroment/README.md

 ***

 ### Misc
-In case you are interested in reproduing the results you can install easily all required packages with the workflow from the [`renv`](https://rstudio.github.io/renv/index.html) package.
+In case you are interested in reproduing the results shown in the manuscript you can easily install all required packages with the workflow from the [`renv`](https://rstudio.github.io/renv/index.html) package.
 This ensures also that the correct version of the required packages is installed.

 First clone the repository and then run the following command in an R session:
 ```